 Lucky bamboo does not require any regular fertilizer and can survive for years in nothing but clean water.
 If you do choose to fertilize your plant, use only fertilizers made for lucky bamboo.
 A plant food called Green Green is popular with many growers of lucky bamboo plants.

 Lucky bamboo problems occur for a number of reasons; take precautions to prevent and fix any issues that arise while caring for your plant.
 From algae to the wrong water, learn how to combat the problems which can take hold in your plant through a variety of ways.

 Since lucky bamboo is generally grown hydroponically at nurseries and green houses, most people keep their bamboo in a vase of water and pebbles when they bring it home.
 The type of vase your lucky bamboo lives in makes a big difference in preventing an algae problem.
 Clear vases expose the water in the vase to too much light.
 The light reacts with the algae spores, causing them to bloom or grow.

 While too much light can cause algae growth, not enough light can cause your bamboo to fade in color.
 While you need to keep your bamboo is an opaque vase, you also need to ensure it gets plenty of indirect light, meaning it can be near, but not in, a window.

 Algae also thrive in nutrient rich water.
 Phosphates and nitrates are a favorite food source of algae.
 Many plant foods contain both nitrates and phosphates; overfeeding your lucky bamboo could be the cause of your algae problem, in addition to yellowing of the leaves.

-If you already have some problems with your bamboo, try these solutions:
+If you already have problems with your lucky bamboo, try these solutions:

 - Change the vase: If you don't have another vase handy, simply take the bamboo out of its vase, then wash the vase with a warm water and a tiny bit of mild soap.
 Be sure to rinse thoroughly.
 Then add the bamboo back to the clean vase.